merenlab/merenlab.org/_posts/anvio/2018-09-04-structural-biology-with-anvio.md

 {:.notice}
 The anvi'o program `anvi-display-structure` described below visualizes variability from metagenomic sequence data onto a reference 3D structures.
 The structures are predicted either from a MAG or a reference genome with `anvi-gen-structure-database`.
 This program does not predict the impact of environmental variants on the structure.

 There are many comprehensive software packages and web services to visualize protein structures.
-But we created `anvi-display-structure` with the very specific purpose of interactively visualizing, filtering, and clustering metagenomic sequence variants directly on protein strucures.
+But Özcan and I wanted to create `anvi-display-structure` with the very specific purpose of interactively visualizing, filtering, and clustering metagenomic sequence variants directly on protein strucures.
 Existing solutions were not incapable of doing these tasks, however, the lack of automation, scalability, and just the straight up time required for a single protein and the lack of integration convinced us that the community could benefit from a tool that was designed specifically for this purpose.

 ## Examples